5 Military Geniuses From History

 A statue of Saladin in Damascus, photo by Bedirhani HaldunTuzel.
 Source: Trip Advisor

 Known as Saladin in the Western world, Salah al-Din al-Ayubbi founded the Ayyubid dynasty in what is now Egypt and Syria.
-Born in 1138, he became a sultan and was known as a champion of Islam, defending the Arab world against Christian warriors during the First Crusade.
+Born in 1138, he became a sultan and was known as a champion of Islam, defending the Arab world against Christian warriors during the Third Crusade.
 Saladin would be exceptionally successful during the Crusades, expanding his empire and gaining control of the heavily sought-after Jerusalem.

 Saladin used his diplomatic skills to unite the Muslim world, which aided his army’s success during the Crusades.
 Though he commanded his army for over two decades, Saladin fought in just a handful of battles.
 His accomplishments came not from constant victory on the battlefield but long-term campaign strategy.
 Saladin combined his diplomacy with psychological warfare, particularly in an offensive manner, as he sought to boost the morale of his own troops.
 A light force, his army was able to move rapidly, particularly in comparison to their Crusader counterparts, who often relied on heavy knights.
 Despite his death from illness, likely typhoid, at age 56, Saladin’s empire would persist for decades beyond the loss of its founder.